howdyai/botkit/docs/provisioning/cisco-spark.md

 Take note of the bot username, you'll need it later.

-*Note* - Your bot will need a 512x512px image icon hosted anywhere on the web.
+*Note about your icon* - Cisco requires you host an avatar for your bot before you can create it in their portal.
+This bot needs to be a 512x512px image icon hosted anywhere on the web.
 This can be changed later.

 ### 3. You will receive an `access token`.
 Write this down, you won't be able to see this later (but you will be able revoke it and create a new one).